The whole business of credit card processing and merchant accounts can seem complicated, especially to the uninitiated.

 3. The more you process, the less you pay

-Did you know that with Cost+ pricing, your average transaction rate will decrease as the monthly volume of transactions you process increases?
+Did you know that with interchange plus pricing, your average transaction rate will decrease as the monthly volume of transactions you process increases?
 This means that as your business grows, you will be rewarded with lower credit card processing rates.
 If you want to see how the rates vary for different transaction amounts you can use Helcim’s Find You Credit Card Processing Rate tool on our pricing page.